13 Must-Know Catering Business Trends

 Doughnut and pretzel walls were a big thing last year and it looks set to continue.
 The concept takes a classic comfort food and presents it in an unfamiliar way.
 It’s novel and unexpected, fun and interactive.
 Who wouldn’t love choosing from a doughnut wall?

 Recipes that incorporate local and native plants, herbs and spices are a must for your catering.
-Once part of a thriving food culture, it is estimated there are up to 5,000 native food species that were utilised in traditional bush tucker.
+For example, once part of a thriving food culture, it is estimated there are up to 5,000 native food species in Australia that were utilised in traditional bush tucker.
 Think bush tomatoes and tatami apples, mountain peppers, quandongs, macadamia nuts, lemon myrtle, and wattle seed.
 Combine them with quintessentially Aussie meats like kangaroo, crocodile and emu, or yabbies, swordfish and prawns for best effect.

 In the Kimpton Hotels & Restaurants Fourth Annual Culinary and Cocktails Trends Forecast, 91 percent of bartenders said they plan on using vegetables in their cocktails – not just as garnishes!
 Think vegetables like beets, carrots, butternut squash, radish, tomatillos, green beans, asparagus and more.
 Check out some of these delicious vegetable-infused cocktail recipes, including Gin & Asparagus and Tequila & Avocado creations.